We need some C background to fluently read the runtime source. If you are not familiar with C, here are some good resources:

 - Examine

-is the reference counting system.
+One of the painful parts of working with u3 is the reference counting system.
 Reference counting↗ is an expedient to handle tracking the number of pointers to an object in memory so that the memory can be freed at the appropriate time.
 Since C doesn't provide reference counting support in the language, we must manually track these and free the value only when the refcount goes to zero.
-The relevant functions are u3k
+The relevant functions are u3k to gain a refcount and u3z to lose one.

 There are also two different protocols for reference counting, used by different parts of the system:

-semantics relinquishes a refcount of any sent values.
-Most functions behave this way, which means that you don't have to think about de-allocating values if they've been sent elsewhere.retain
+transfersemantics relinquishes a refcount of any sent values.
+Most functions behave this way, which means that you don't have to think about de-allocating values if they've been sent elsewhere.retainsemantics hold onto the refcount even if the value is sent elsewhere.
+The functions which useretainsemantics tend to inspect or query nouns rather than make or modify nouns.

 The

-convention is that, unless otherwise specified, all functions have transfer semantics - with the exception of the prefixes:u3r
+u3convention is that, unless otherwise specified, all functions have transfer semantics - with the exception of the prefixes:u3r,u3x,u3z,u3qandu3w.
+Also, within jet directoriesathroughf(but notg), internal functions retain (for historical reasons).

 - Compare

-is designed to make some guarantees for the programmer.
+u3 is designed to make some guarantees for the programmer.
 It's not Urbit itself, but it's designed to be an implementation platform for Urbit.
 Thus:

 - Every event is logged internally before it enters

-. - A permanent state noun maintains a single reference.
+u3. - A permanent state noun maintains a single reference.

 - Any event can be aborted without damaging the permanent state (“solid state”).